-Islam also spurs European Christians to embark on a 200-year 'Crusade' to recapture religious sites in Palestine.
+The arrival of Islam to the region also motivates European Christians to embark on a 200-year Crusade to capture religious sites in Palestine.

 The political climate changes once more in 1516 when the Ottoman Empire conquers the Mamluks.
-The Ottomans will rule the region for 400 years, until the First World War.
+Ottoman rule lasts for 400 years, until the First World War.

-Under the French, Lebanon is established with its current borders and with Beirut as its capital.
+Lebanon's current borders are established.
+Beirut is set as the capital.
 A constitution establishing a unicameral parliament (Chamber of Deputies), a president, and a Council of Ministers (cabinet) is promulgated on 23 May 1926.

-A custom is also established of appointing senior officers to reflect the religious make-up of the community.
-Based on proportional representation, the president is to be a Maronite Christian, the prime minister a Sunni Muslim, and the speaker of the Chamber of Deputies a Shia Muslim.
+Senior officers are appointed to reflect the religious make-up of the community.
+The president is to be a Maronite Christian, the prime minister a Sunni Muslim, and the speaker of the Chamber of Deputies a Shia Muslim.
 The ratio of deputies in the parliament is to be six Christians to five Muslims.

-In 1936 the Maronite Christian Pierre Gemayel (also spelt Jumayyil) forms a paramilitary youth organisation called the Phalange, or Phalanxes (Kata'ib in Arabic).
+In 1936 Pierre Gemayel, a Maronite Christian, forms a paramilitary youth organisation called the Phalange, or Phalanxes (Kata'ib in Arabic).

 The group is modelled on the fascist organisations Gemayel observed while competing in Berlin during the 1936 Olympic Games.
-Gemayel is an admirer of the fascist dictators in Germany, Italy and Spain - Adolf Hitler, Benito Mussolini, and Francisco Franco.
+Gemayel is an admirer of the fascist dictators in power in Germany, Italy and Spain at the time - Adolf Hitler, Benito Mussolini, and Francisco Franco.